markofsuccess/Python-MongoDB-Milestone-Project-3/README.md

     * In command terminal: nano .bashrc
     * In command terminal: export MONGO_URI="Your MONGO URI That You Copied Earlier"
     * Close terminal and reopen for change to take effect.
+    * Then control x, y and enter to save.
+Control + command x, y, and enter on Mac
     * echo $MONGO_UR to see if your connection string is printed back.
 8. Set up MONGO_URI app config in run.py.
 9. In command terminal: git push origin master  - in order to push it to the Github resporitory.